 Contributions under this retirement plan will be made on a monthly basis during years of participation, except for months in which no salary is paid.
 Participation in the Vanderbilt retirement plan is mandatory.
-For all faculty members except those who participate in the Vanderbilt Medical Group, the mandatory contribution amount is three percent of salary.
-VMG members should consult the Benefits Office of Human Resources for the current amount of their mandatory contribution.
-Contributions will be made on a tax deferred basis under an agreement with the university for salary reduction to reduce a participant's salary by an amount not less than \$200 in a plan year nor more than the limit allowed under the Internal Revenue Code (excluding from this calculation the salary supplement, described in Section B, below).
+For all faculty members except those who are in the School of Medicine Clinical Departments (and those faculty who are in the Basic Sciences Departments and who also participate in the Vanderbilt Medical mandatory contribution amount is three percent of salary.
+Faculty who are in the School of Medicine Clinical Departments are employed by Vanderbilt University Medical Center.
+They consult the Benefits Office of the Vanderbilt University Medical Center's Human Resources current amount of their mandatory contribution.
+Contributions will be made on a tax deferred basis under an agreement with the University for salary reduction to reduce a participant's salary by an amount not less than \$200 in a plan year nor more than the limit allowed under the Internal Revenue Code (excluding from this calculation the salary supplement, described in Section B, below).
 No elective deferrals may be made to the Vanderbilt plan in excess of the annual limit imposed by the Internal Revenue Code, which in 2009 is \$16,500.
-Only an election for Roth contributions may be made to this plan on an after-tax basis.
+Only an election for Roth IRA contributions may be made to this plan on an after tax basis.

-Subject to the eligibility requirements described above, the university will make matching contributions to the plan for each participant equal to at least three percent (3%) of his or her salary.
+Subject to the eligibility requirements described above, the University will make matching contributions to the plan for each participant equal to at least three percent (3%) of their/her/his salary.
 An additional elective two percent (2%) may be made and will be matched.
 (The term "salary" means the amount of base salary during the plan year paid to the participant, excluding such items as bonuses, overtime pay, and any salary supplement paid to a faculty participant.
 "Salary" includes a participant's elective deferrals and elective contributions to Flexible Spending Accounts.)
-The matching contributions are also capped by the recognizable pay limits of Internal Revenue Code section 401(a)(17)(\$245,000 in 2009).
+The matching contributions are also capped by the recognizable pay limits of Internal Revenue Code section 40l(a) (17).

-It may be necessary to distribute each year to faculty members who are "highly compensated" under the Internal Revenue Service definition a portion of the university matching contribution (including investment earnings).
+It may be necessary to distribute each year to faculty members who are "highly compensated" under the Internal Revenue Service definition a portion of the University matching contribution (including investment earnings).
 Any such distribution must be treated as taxable income.

-Faculty members should consult the Benefits Office of Human Resources for more information.

-Investment of Contributions

-Plan contributions will be forwarded to TIAA-CREF, Vanguard, VALIC, and/or Fidelity to be applied to premiums on regular retirement annuity contracts or deposits for mutual fund shares in any proportion elected by the participant.
-Matching contributions on behalf of a participant will be divided in the same manner as the respective designations by such participant for the first three percent (3%) and the first additional two percent (2%) of his or her elective deferrals.
+Faculty members should consult the Benefits Office of Human Resources for more information Investment of Contributions Plan contributions will be forwarded to TIAA-CREF, Vanguard, VALIC, and/or Fidelity to be applied to premiums on regular retirement annuity contracts or deposits for mutual fund shares in any proportion elected by the participant.
+Matching contributions on behalf of a participant will be divided in the same manner as the respective designations by such participant for the first three percent (3%) and the first additional two percent (2%) of their/her/his elective deferrals.